 - Lesions in the brain that result from MS can affect balance.
 This can cause vertigo.

-- The balance issues caused by dizziness and vertigo can increase the risk of injury due to falls.
+- The balance issues caused by dizziness and vertigo increase the risk of injury due to falls.

-Many people with MS experience episodes of dizziness, lightheadedness, or feeling a bit off balance.
+Many people with MS experience episodes of dizziness, which can make you feel lightheaded or off-balance.
 Some also have episodes of vertigo.
+Vertigo is the false sensation of whirling or spinning of yourself or the world around you.
+According to one report, about 20 percent of people with MS experience vertigo.

-Vertigo is the false sensation of whirling or spinning.
-Dizziness and vertigo contribute to balance problems, which are common in MS patients.
-Ongoing dizziness and vertigo can interfere with the performance of daily tasks, increase the risk of falls, and can even become disabling.
+Dizziness and vertigo contribute to balance problems, which are common in people with MS. Ongoing dizziness and vertigo can interfere with daily tasks, increase the risk of falls, and can even become disabling.

-When vertigo strikes during the night, sit up straight, turn on soft lighting, and remain still until you feel better.
+If vertigo strikes during the night, sit up straight, turn on soft lighting, and remain still until you feel better.
 Vertigo may return when you turn the light off and lie down.
 A comfortable recliner may help.

-- Clear your home of tripping hazards.
+- Clear your home of tripping hazards, especially throw rugs.